kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0005 Safety management systems.md

 ### §5.75   Continuous improvement.

-The certificate holder must establish and implement processes to correct safety performance deficiencies identified in the assessments conducted under §5.73.
+The certificate holder must establish and implement processes to correct safety performance deficiencies identified in the assessments conducted under [[Volume 1/A Definitions and general requirements/0005 Safety management systems.md#§5.73   Safety performance assessment.|§5.73]].

 ## Subpart E—Safety Promotion

 ### §5.91   Competencies and training.

-The certificate holder must provide training to each individual identified in §5.23 to ensure the individuals attain and maintain the competencies necessary to perform their duties relevant to the operation and performance of the SMS.
+The certificate holder must provide training to each individual identified in [[Volume 1/A Definitions and general requirements/0005 Safety management systems.md#§5.23   Safety accountability and authority.|§5.23]] to ensure the individuals attain and maintain the competencies necessary to perform their duties relevant to the operation and performance of the SMS.

 ### §5.93   Safety communication.